zorael/kameloso/README.md

 It will open a browser window in which you are asked to log onto Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

-> Note: At no point is the bot privy to your Twitch login credentials!
+> Do note that at no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 Note that the generated token should still be kept secret.
 The code that deals with all this is open for audit; [`requestTwitchKey` in `plugins/twitch/keygen.d`](source/kameloso/plugins/twitch/keygen.d).

 After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and **paste** it into the terminal, when prompted to.
-It will parse the address, extract your authorisation token, and save it to your configuration file.
+It will parse the address, extract your authorisation token, save it to your configuration file, and then finally connect to the server.

 If you prefer to generate the token manually, [**here is the URL you need to follow**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true).
 The only thing the generation process does is open it for you, as well as automating saving the resulting token to your configuration file (as `pass` under `[IRCBot]`).